imeikle/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-A new factor is introduced todiscriminate between weekdays and weekends.
+A new factor is introduced to discriminate between weekdays and weekends.

 ```r
 wkday <- c("Monday","Tuesday","Wednesday","Thursday","Friday")